Korean 'comfort woman' statue in Berlin angers Japan | DW | 01.10.2020

 "The information that is with the statue does not go into the history of Japan and Korea in great depth and seems to be more focused on what is happening currently in terms of violence against women," she told DW.
 "It is being framed to resonate with the German public on the ongoing problem of sexual crimes and violence."

-Patrick Hein, a lecturer in political science at the Tokyo University of Foreign Studies, pointed out that the relationship between Tokyo and Seoul deteriorated dramatically in the years since Shinzo Abe became prime minister and that the ill feeling that now characterizes bilateral ties is unlikely to ease in the near future.
+Patrick Hein, a lecturer in political science at the Tokyo University of Foreign Studies, pointed out that the relationship between Tokyo and Seoul deteriorated dramatically during former Prime Minister Shinzo Abe's time in office.
+The ill feeling that now characterizes bilateral ties is unlikely to ease in the near future under the leadership of the new head of government, Yoshihide Suga.

-Korea claims that tens of thousands of women were abducted by the Japanese military and forced to work in front-line brothels for troops during the colonial occupation of the Korean Peninsula
+Korea claims tens of thousands of women were abducted by the Japanese military and forced to work in front-line brothels

 "There are historical revisionists on both sides and the issue is very difficult because it is so emotional," said Hein.